 - ANTH 670 Introduction to Applied Anthropology (2 units) – Summer Institute

-Introduction to the anthropological perspectives, methods, theories and practices applied to human and environmental problems in academic, professional and global contexts.
-Students begin thinking about future research and career trajectories.
+Introduction to anthropological perspectives, methods, theories, and practices applied to human and environmental problems in academic, professional and global contexts; evaluation and debate of current issues; development of research interests.

 - ANTH 671 Methods in Applied Anthropology (3 units) – Summer Institute

-Intensive study of research methods and materials used within biological, archaeological, and cultural anthropology.
-Topics include ethnographic data collection, structured observation, interviewing, materials/artifact/skeletal analysis, and management of data.
+Intensive overview of methods and materials used within applied archaeological, biological, and cultural anthropology.
+Topics include enthnographic data collection, structured observation, interviewing, excavation, lab techniques, materials / artifact / skeletal analysis, and data management.
 Most topics will be covered as a group to provide a broad skill-base in the discipline.
 Some requirements will be specific to field of interest.

-Explores connections between the theory and practice of addressing human problems in immediate and concrete settings.
-Students develop the capacity to critically evaluate and effectively communicate about problems and interactions between humans and their environments.
+Connects anthropological theory and practice to address human problems in concrete settings.
+Develop critical evaluation of and effectively communicate about problems and interactions between humans and their environments.